And Thy Own Soul a Sword Shall Pierce

 In this sense, the Blessed Virgin Mary is our co-Redemptrix, Reparatrix, and Advocatrix of grace.
-She shouldered the moral responsibility of humanity for its sins and temporally restored equality of justice between God and His fallen created children by her act of reparation, which universally relieved mankind of the temporal debt of sin, forgiven by the merits of Christ through his passion and death on the Cross.
+She shouldered the moral responsibility of humanity for its sins and temporally restored the equality of justice between God and His fallen created children by her act of reparation, which universally relieved mankind of the temporal debt of sin, forgiven by the merits of Christ through his passion and death on the Cross.
 Since God judges the world in equity, he shall judge the world in justice.
-Mary had to stand beneath the Cross and feel its full weight upon her on behalf of all Eve’s offspring, which was indebted to God for its sins if her Son were to be crucified on the Cross for the dispensation of the grace of justification and forgiveness.
-As our co-Redemptrix, the Virgin Mary is indeed the spiritual mother of all the living, she who gave birth to redeemed humanity through the labor of her sorrow.
+Mary had to stand beneath the Cross and feel its full weight upon her on behalf of all Eve’s offspring, which were indebted to God for their sins if her Son were to be crucified on the Cross for the dispensation of the grace of justification and forgiveness.
+As our co-Redemptrix, the Virgin Mary is indeed the spiritual mother of all the living, who gave birth to redeemed humanity through the labor of her sorrow.

-And so, God decreed with the necessity that our sorrowful mother takes up her cross together with her Son’s for mankind’s redemption.
-Mary helped reveal the glory of the Lord for all mankind by sharing in her Son’s suffering.
+And so, God decreed with the necessity that our sorrowful mother takes up her cross together with her Son for mankind’s redemption.
+Mary helped reveal the glory of the Lord to all mankind by sharing in her Son’s suffering.
 This she did by making up for what was lacking in her Son’s afflictions in her sorrow and anguish through the Cross.
 Our Blessed Lady suffered the loss of her maternal right so that the world might gain Christ and be restored to the life of grace.

 Mary’s endurance in suffering for the sake of God’s love and goodness, which had been violated against, was a gracious thing to God, and so He honored her suffering and was propitiated by it insofar He could forget about mankind’s unworthiness to be forgiven because of her faith and love.
-Mary’s obedient act of faith counter-balanced mankind’s infidelity and disobedience, its cold-hearted indifference and hatred, thereby temporally restoring equality of justice between God and man by her act of reparation.
+Mary’s obedient act of faith counter-balanced mankind’s infidelity and disobedience, its cold-hearted indifference and hatred, thereby temporally restoring the equality of justice between God and man through her act of reparation.
 And temporally she made satisfaction for mankind’s sins by suffering because of them and for them, so that God may be fully appeased for the sin of both Adam and Eve.

-By showing herself to be worthier than Eve, Mary made temporal satisfaction to God for our sins with a strong appeal to the Divine justice and mercy which her love and sorrow satisfied to completion.
+Thus, by showing herself to be worthier than Eve, Mary made temporal satisfaction to God for our sins with a strong appeal to the Divine justice and mercy which her love and sorrow satisfied to completion.
 She, being a human creature, concretely represented the human race as worthy of being redeemed by the blood of the Cross in strict justice.
 Unlike the rest of humanity, Mary was not alienated from God, having never fallen from grace.
 So, for his mother’s sake more than for ours, Jesus delivered himself into the hands of ungrateful and unworthy sinners, through which act he designated her Mother of the Church and redeemed humanity because of her perseverance in faith together with him in his obedience to the will of the Father, despite all the suffering they should bear for the sins of the world.

 As Eve prompted Adam to disobey God, so Mary encouraged her Son in his suffering humanity to fulfill the will of his heavenly Father by standing sorrowfully by his side and enduring suffering together with him so that the grace of redemption could be channeled to the world and mankind be reborn.
 Both the human wills of the Mother and the Son were aligned with the Divine will, albeit the suffering that was required of them to appease God who was greatly offended by the sins of humanity.